Voldana/Voldana/README.md

 💡 &nbsp;I like challenging myself with difficult tasks that require creativity.\
 🎓 &nbsp;I'm currently studying Computer Engineering at Ferdowsi University of Mashhad.\
-🎓 &nbsp;I am a game developer that enjoys working with engine physics and integrating AI's in my games ✍️ &nbsp;In my free time, I usually play video games and analyze them afterwards to figure out how certain mechanics are made.\
+🎓 &nbsp;I am a game developer that enjoys working with engine physics and integrating AI's in my games.\
+✍️ &nbsp;In my free time, I usually play video games and analyze them afterwards to figure out how certain mechanics are made.\